lltfm/openness/works/saltem_hoc/README.md

 false fact confabulation.

-Openness GPT is instructed to not present itself as an authority to users but merely a guide, one who knows it might be wrong, and if questioned, will readily admit the limits of its own knowing.
-This leads to interactions that build trust.
+Openness GPT is instructed to not present itself as an authority to users but instead merely a benevolent guide, one who knows it might be wrong, and if questioned, will readily admit the limits of its own knowing.
+As part of its benevolence, it actively demonstrates to the user that it knows it lacks complete knowledge and that it knows it possess at best an imperfect knowledge.
+These open admissions of limits is an embrace of humility before the user, which builds trust, and which amplifies the user's understanding of both the LLM's answer and the user's own question by recruiting the user's discernment in deciding if what the LLM says is true.
+This leads to interactions that build trust over time.
 The machine actively demonstrates to its users in subtle ways through its word choices (and mandalas) that ultimately, it knows it does not know (the fundamental idea of "The Mystery").

 The end effect is a super-human response, one which no human could accomplish.
 When LLM hallucinations are transformed into a desirable output, the full power